-So how do we get back to a world of welcoming guests again?
+So how did we get back to a world of welcoming guests again?
 It goes without saying that yours and our health and safety is priority.
-Over the coming days/weeks/months we have adjusted our new ways of doing things and taken measures to the next level so that guests continue to have confidence that they are safe as can be.
+We adjusted our ways of doing things and took measures to the next level so that guests continue to have confidence that they are safe as can be.

-We have opened a new sitting room which means we can have more than one group staying at any one time, but sadly - never the twain shall meet.
-There are separate entrance doors and breakfast will be served in these rooms to ensure guests safety.
+We opened a new sitting room which means we can have more than one group staying at any one time if people wish they can stay seperate There are two entrance doors and breakfast can be served in these rooms to ensure guests safety if desired.

 However, there is a balance to strike, and it is important that we carry out our adjustments in a way that is true to who we are and what we believe in.
 Now, more than ever, people need the time and space to be at their happiest and most relaxed but feel confident that the everything has been done to protect them.

 We have always promoted the health benefits of time outdoors – and never has this been more valid.
 We have also worked very hard on our sustainability – for instance reducing our use of plastics and so we are trying to ensure that ‘plastic wrapped’ isn’t the default in the ‘New’ world for us.

 We are still shaping exactly what our adjustments look like and what it will mean as guidelines are constantly altered and updated.